dmbarbour/Sirea/README.md

 Here, developers can justifiably understand `buildImage` as an agent with a very specific duty.
 The same developer, in a different context, might understand `buildImage` as a pipeline.
 This flexibility is useful; which understanding serves best will depend on context.
 The same can be said of `displayImage`.
 Multi-agent systems work best when the agents do not name directly interact or name one another: this keeps agents disentangled, and provides developers much freedom to add, remove, or replace agents.
 However, multi-agent systems often interact indirectly through shared resources in an open system .
 In this case, `buildImage` and `displayImage` interact indirectly, through the filesystem.

 Sirea encourages the agent view at the higher level.
 The Sirea.AgentResource module simplifies breaking a complex application into one agent per task.
-A typical `SireaApp` might be a composite of toplevel agents.
+A typical `SireaApp` might be considered a single agent or a composite of toplevel agents.

 ### Behavior Switching Networks